 The basic luchador costume seems to be tight lycra pants. with or without a mask.
 Luchador masks are not compulsory.
 For example, Gory Guerrero didnt wear one.
 It’s those flexible rules, again.

+The use of masks in Mexican culture is nothing new.
 Mexico has a long history of using ceremonial masks going back to pre-colonial times.
 The Luchadores masks are fantastic representations of animals, mythical beings, and other larger than life characters.
+These colourful masks are sold outside of the arenas and make great souvenirs of your night.

 Lucha Libre in Mexico City